davidhu2000/react_redux_generator/README.md

 - [Action](docs/action.md) generator detect keyword `receive` in action name and automatically add the argument name and key-value pair to the function.
 - [Util](docs/util.md) generator detect keyword `fetch` in util name and automatically add a basic `ajax` request in the body of the function.
 - Added command `remove` or `r` to remove generated files.
+- [Reducer](docs/reducer.md) now accepts actions and will automatically add the import and case statements.

 ## Installation
 ```